cds-astro/cds-moc-rust/crates/set/README.md

 Help messages:
 ```
 > mocset chgstatus --help
-...
 Change the status flag of the given MOCs identifiers (valid, deprecated, removed)

-USAGE:
-    mocset chgstatus <FILE> <ID> <NEW_STATUS>
+Usage: mocset chgstatus <FILE> <NEW_STATUS> [IDS]...

-ARGS:
+Arguments:
   <FILE>        The moc-set to be updated
-    <ID>            Identifier of the MOC we want to modify the flag
   <NEW_STATUS>  New status flag to be set

-OPTIONS:
+  [IDS]...
+Comma separated list of identifiers of the MOCs we want to modify the flag

+Options:
-    -h, --help    Print help information
+  -h, --help  Print help
 ```

 ```
 > mocset append --help
-...
 Append the given MOCs to an existing mocset

-USAGE:
-    mocset append <FILE> <ID> <MOC_PATH>
+Usage: mocset append <FILE> <ID> <MOC_PATH>

-ARGS:
+Arguments:
   <FILE>      The moc-set to be updated
-    <ID>          Identifier of the MOC we want to append. 'moc_id' must be a positive integer
-                  smaller than 281_474_976_710_655 (can be stored on 6 bytes).
-Use a negative
-                  value to flag as deprecated
+  <ID>        Identifier of the MOC we want to append. 'moc_id' must be a positive integer smaller than 281_474_976_710_655 (can be stored on 6 bytes).
+Use a negative value to flag as deprecated
   <MOC_PATH>  Path of the MOC to be append

-OPTIONS:
+Options:
-    -h, --help    Print help information
+  -h, --help  Print help

 ```

 ```
 > mocset purge --help
-...
 Purge the mocset removing physically the MOCs flagged as 'removed'

-USAGE:
-    mocset purge [OPTIONS] <FILE>
+Usage: mocset purge [OPTIONS] <FILE>

-ARGS:
+Arguments:
   <FILE>  The moc-set file to be purge

-OPTIONS:
-    -h, --help           Print help information
+Options:
-    -n, --n128 <N128>    n x 128 - 1 = number of MOCs that can be stored in this purged moc set, if
-                         larger than the current value
+  -n, --n128 <N128>  n x 128 - 1 = number of MOCs that can be stored in this purged moc set, if larger than the current value
+  -h, --help         Print help
 ```

 # Implementation information